Protecting Your Well

 HAZARDOUS CHEMICALS: Store agricultural chemicals at least 150 feet away from the well unless the storage area meets the standards of the Minnesota Department of Agriculture.
 Portable anhydrous ammonia tanks should be at least 50 feet away from the well.
 Fill bulk or spray tanks at least 150 feet away from the well preferably in a down-slope direction.
 When filling tanks, avoid the potential for back-siphoning into your well by fixing the nozzle of the fill hose above the tank opening and allowing the water to fall at least twice the diameter of the delivery pipe before entering the tank (air gap).

 WATER QUALITY TEST: Test your well water for coliform bacteria every year.
 Test for nitrate every two or three years, or more frequently if nitrate previously has been found.
 The well water should also be tested at least once for arsenic.
 If the well shows contamination, consult your local county health department, the Minnesota Department of Health (MDH), or a licensed well contractor.
 Have the well and plumbing system disinfected after work is done on the well or pump.
-Well water should be tested by a laboratory certified by the MDH.
-For a list of certified laboratories, visit the MDH Certified Environmental Laboratories website.
+Well water should be tested by a laboratory certified by MDH.
+For a list of certified laboratories, visit Search for Accredited Laboratories website.
 You can also look in your local Yellow Pages under “Laboratories-Testing.”
 Be sure that the laboratory you choose is state certified to perform each test you want.

 WELL CAP OR SEAL: Keep an approved watertight cap or seal securely attached to the well in order to prevent the entry of insects, animals, and other contaminants.
 Inspect wire connections to the pump.